tired-of-cancer/eslint-config-toc/README.md

 1. Create a PR to this repository containing:
    - The change, added to the appropriate config (for example, React Native specific deviation rules should be added to `react-native.js`).
    - A comment right above the change(s) in the config files that explains in short why we are using that deviation.
-   - An update to the version number in `package.json`.
-See [versioning](#-versioning) for details.
-   - If applicable; the changes required to keep the files in this repository valid (test with `yarn lint`).
+   - If applicable; the changes required to keep the files in this repository valid (test with `yarn lint` and `yarn prettier`).
 1. In the PR body, describe the following:
    - What is the reason for this change.
    - What will the impact be on existing projects.
    - How can the changes be (temporarily) ignored.
 Add a code snippet.
+1. Add an appropriate label to the PR.
+These are used in our changelog automation:

+- `bug` for solving bugs in this library or it's ci configuration.
+- `documentation` for updating the instructions in the README or clarifying comments with existing deviations.
+- `dependencies` for updating existing dependencies.
+These are usually done automatically by Renovate.
+- `feature` for proposing a new rule deviation or adding a new dependency.
+- `breaking` for any of the above changes when it also will cause breaking changes in any project depending on this library.

 ☝️ For an example PR, see #1.